semanticarts/gist/README.md

 To generate a folder suitable for ZIP-ing up and releaseing Gist:

-1. Save Expression on each tab in the Visio file to its `.owl` file name with *no* version number (e.g., gistCore.owl) *to the OntologyFiles folder*.

 1. Make sure you edit `version.txt` and put in the desired version number with **no leading nor trailing spaces**